firebolt-db/godocs/docs/sql_reference/functions-reference/string/lpad.md

 ## Example
 {: .no_toc}

-The following statement adds the string "ABC" in front of the username string "esimpson" repetitively until the resulting string is equivalent to 17 characters in length.
+The following statement adds the string "UserName:" in front of the username string "esimpson" repetitively until the resulting string is equivalent to 17 characters in length.

 ```sql
 SELECT